The International Baccalaureate at PLC

 The IB Diploma Program is an internationally focused, academically challenging and balanced program of education with internal assessments and final examinations.
 It prepares students aged 16 to 19 for success at university and in life beyond study.
 It has been designed to address the intellectual, social, emotional and physical well-being of students.

 Students choose courses from the subject groups of “Language and Literature”, “Language Acquisition”, “Individuals and Societies”, the “Sciences”, “Mathematics” and “The Arts”.
-The IB also requires involvement in “Creativity, Action and Service”, the writing of an independently researched “Extended Essay”, and the study of a “Theory of Knowledge” course.
+The IB also requires involvement in “Creativity, Activity and Service”, the writing of an independently researched “Extended Essay”, and the study of a “Theory of Knowledge” course.

-The IB Curriculum
+The IB Curriculum at PLC

 |Group 1 Language A||Group 2 Language B||Group 3 Individuals and Societies||Group 4 Experimental Sciences||Group 5 Mathematics||Group 6 The Arts|